demetrius-hernandez/demetrius-hernandez.github.io/_pages/my_media.md

 ## **Department of Defense Civilian Careers and Professional Development Panel**

-Invited to speak on a panel before an audience of over 500 attendees from across the country, offering advice and insights as an early-career civilian employee
+Invited to speak on a panel before an audience of over 500 attendees from across the country, offering advice and insights as an early-career civilian employee.
+If you're short on time, you can skip ahead to specific sections where I share my thoughts:
+- 6:16 - My introduction
+- 13:30 - Insights on how research and engagement impact the DoD
+- 16:20 - What are skills and qualities are essential to success in the department
+- 25:40 - How to approach collaboration and opportunities to collaborate
+- 38:35 - Networking advice
+- 44:47 - Benefits of mentor/mentee relationships
+- 48:36 - Thoughts and advice for early career professionals
+- 50:00 - Open Q&A

+But be sure to watch the whole discussion, as my fellow panelists shared incredible insights!

 <a href="https://vimeo.com/993013829/07b6d50ba8?share=copy">
   <img src="https://img.shields.io/badge/Watch%20Video-Link-red" style="transform: scale(1.1);">